arjav2002/saanpcd/README.md

 # Testing

-To run the lexer, open Command Prompt in Windows and enter
+To run the compiler, open Command Prompt in Windows and enter

 ```Batch
 .\saanpcd.bat <source_code>